yakuter/gossl/README.md

 2. Add cert template format read from yaml file
 3. Add certificate converter command like DER to PEM etc.
 4. Add test for CertFromFile function at utils package
-5. Send http request and display certificate info with info command